 "Runners.
 Teens who are in track.
 People who are lifting.
 Clients who just want to do cardio," says Quianna Camper, a certified personal trainer in New Jersey.
-All these types of exercisers wind up with sore, tight quads, she says.
+If you're trying out new exercises or increasing the intensity of your workouts, you can also wind up with sore, tight quads.
 And that tightness can lead to more than just the discomfort of delayed-onset muscle soreness.

 The Benefits of Quad Stretches

 The best way to highlight the benefit of stretching your quads is to explain what happens when those muscles get tight.

 "When a muscle is tight, it's shortened, and it pulls on the muscles on either side of it," says Heidi Kristoffer, founder of CrossFlow Yoga.
 Since the ends of your quadriceps are at your knees and your hips, tight quads can result in knee pain or injuries.
 They can also lead to lower back pain, as the tight quad pulls down on the front of the pelvis and causes extra stress on the back, she says.

 Plus, tight quads can impact your performance.
 If you don't loosen them up before a workout, it'll feel much harder than it's supposed to, and may even be less effective, says Tunde Oyeneyin, a Peloton instructor.